kubernetes/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 * **Logs**: are fragmented, and finding out which process was the bottleneck involves digging through troves of unstructured text.
 In addition, logs do not offer higher-level insight into overall system behavior without an extensive background on the process of interest.
 * **Events**: in Kubernetes are only kept for an hour by default, and don't integrate with visualization of analysis tools.
 To gain trace-like insights would require a large investment in custom tooling.
-* **Latency metrics**: are gathered in some places, but these don't provide understanding into _why_ a given process was slow.
+* **Latency metrics**: can only supply limited metadata because of cardinality constraints.
+They are useful for showing _that_ a process was slow, but don't provide insight into _why_ it was slow.

 Distributed tracing, on the other hand, provides a single window into latency information from across many components and plugins.
 Trace data is structured, and there are numerous established backends for visualizing and querying over it.

-In addition, due to the self-healing nature of Kubernetes, regressions wherein latencies are affected but the overall task is eventually accomplished are not uncommon.
-With our current monitoring architecture, these "soft regressions" are often difficult to observe and understand.
-Collecting structured trace data on per-object latencies would enable us to detect these long-term regressions automatically, and quickly determine their root causes.
+Due to the self-healing nature of Kubernetes, failures are retried until they succeed, causing bugs to manifest as operations that take slightly longer.
+Our current testing and telemetry, such as e2e tests and SLO monitoring, ensure processes in Kubernetes complete successfully within a bounded amount of time.
+While this is effective for catching major regressions and unrecoverable errors, smaller regressions often manifest as flakes in unrelated tests or are otherwise a pain to track down.
+Collecting structured trace data allows us to detect such regressions automatically, and quickly determine their root causes.

 ### Goals